jayposs/bobb/info/api.md

 BktRequest - create, delete, get next sequence #, list, count
 - Operation field specifies the action
+	- see codes.go for Bkt* constants
-    - "create" to create bkt, "delete" to delete bkt, "nextseq" for seq numbers, "list" to get all bkt names "count" to get number of keys in bkt
+    - BktCreate to create bkt, BktDelete to delete bkt, BktNextSeq for seq numbers, BktList to get all bkt names, BktCount to get number of keys in bkt
 - Bolt provides a NextSequence feature which returns an auto incrementing integer for each bkt
 - NextSeqCount field specifies how many sequence numbers to return (max 100)
     - A NextSeqCount of 20 will return the next 20 numbers in order